10 Min Read

 While flea bites aren’t fatal, they can cause severe skin irritation and discomfort.
 Additionally, if your cat is scratching themselves, they can break the skin and become susceptible to infection.
 Fleas may also transfer dangerous diseases to other animals and humans, including tapeworms.5 Moreover, fleas can cause anemia if the infestation is severe enough, resulting in significant blood loss.
 Anemia can make cats weak and eventually lead to organ failure and death.5

 A single cat flea bite can indicate a flea infestation, which can impact people and pets in the home.
 Cat fleas on humans are relatively common and can cause itchiness and irritation.
 Dogs and cats may also bring fleas into your home, allowing them to lay eggs and develop more fleas that bite pets and humans.1

-Preventing Cat Flea Bites
+Preventing Cat Flea Bites With Flea Medicine

 The only way to prevent flea bites is with flea management.
 While you can clean your home, removing every flea is nearly impossible, especially since they’re small and like hiding in dark spaces.
 Instead, it’s best to use preventative products for your pets to deter fleas from biting them and cut off their food supply.